-10 On average, AI/communities suffer from some of the most intense health care conditions when compared to other populations.
-For specific AI/AN individuals and communities who may or may not have higher-than-average health care costs, this perception has led to a lack of interest by health plans to seek to enroll or proactively serve AI/AN individuals and communities.
-In addition, during the initial phase-in of the health insurance coverage expansions, there is likely to be pent up demand for health services from uninsured AI/AN.
+7 On average, Al/AN communities suffer from some of the most intense health care conditions when compared to other populations.
+For specific Al/AN individuals and communities who may or may not have higher-than-average health care costs, this perception has led to a lack of interest by health plans to seek to enroll or proactively serve Al/AN individuals and communities.
+In addition, during the initial phase-in of the health insurance coverage expansions, there is likely to be a greater frequency of pent up demand for health services from uninsured Al/AN as Al/AN, on average, currently have a significantly higher rate of uninsured.